shreyass-prem/CS166FinalProject/README.md

 # Modern HoneyNet (MHN) Adapted Installation
 Ubuntu 20.04 compatible. <br>
-This repo has been originally forked from https://github.com/pwnlandia/mhn, which does NOT support Ubuntu 20.04. <br>
+This repo has been originally forked from https://github.com/pwnlandia/mhn, which does NOT support Ubuntu 20.04. <be>
+There was an incompatibility with an outdated version of python2.
+This adaptation modifies the installation files to be compatible with python3.

-Install MHN <br>
+Step 1: Install MHN <br>
 ```
 $ cd /opt/
 $ sudo git clone https://github.com/shreyass-prem/CS166FinalProject.git
 $ cd mhn/
 ```

-Now, run the following script to complete the installation. <br>
+Step 2: Run the following script to complete the installation. <br>
 ```
 $ sudo ./install.sh
 ```

-Configuration:
+Step 3: Configuration:
 ```
 ===========================================================
 MHN Configuration